 Paper Piecing: method of piecing that consists of sewing pieces of fabric to a paper foundation to form a quilt block.
 Several reasons for using this method are that it allows easy, accurate construction of complicated patterns, stabilizes the edge of the fabric (preventing stretching), and is a good way to use up small scraps of fabric.
 See also -- Foundation Piecing.

 Plain Weave: the simplest and least expensive method for constructing fabric.
-The filling is simply passed over one warp thread and under the next across the length of the fabric.
+To create the weave, the filling is simply passed over one warp thread and under the next across the length of the fabric.
 Each row alternates this under-and-over pattern, resulting in a cloth that looks like a simple grid.

 Pressed quilt: a method of joining fabric pieces in a quilt.
 A piece is first sewn on a foundation block with a running stitch.
 The second piece and all subsequent pieces are placed face down, right sides together on the preceding piece.
 A seam is made through both pieces and the foundation block.
 The piece is then "pressed" open and is ready for another piece to be added.
 "Log Cabin," "Pineapple," and "Grandmother's Fan" are all examples of pressed quilts.